0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Sizzle/Sizzle.md

 ![zz-archive-files](zz-archive-files.jpg)

-we loop over the files use the `file` command and `grep` out any empty hex line with `xxd` to find nothing there as well.
+we loop over the files using the `file` command and `grep` out any empty hex line with `xxd` to find nothing there as well.

 ![checking_zz_archive](checking_zz_archive.jpg)